mslonina/Mechanic/examples/UserGuide.md

 The goal of the Mechanic is to provide unified framework for scientific applications, that requires a lot of computing power.
 Under the hood it uses MPI for CPU communication and HDF5 standard for data storage.
-It provides API for common programming tasks, such as defining and using configuration options, data storage, memory allocation etc. It was designed this way to simplify and shorten developing process of scientific codes.
+It provides API for common programming tasks, such as defining and using runtime configuration, data storage, memory allocation etc. It was designed this way to simplify and shorten developing process of scientific codes.
 The Mechanic does not solve numerical problems, such as NBody or ODEs by self.
 It requires the user-supplied module with the actual numerical code.
 In that way, the core